-Trading is not a get rich quick scheme.
+Trading is not a get-rich-quick scheme.
 Some traders or trading gurus may make it seem like trading will make an individual rich in just a couple of trades, but this is completely misleading.
-Trading is a long term game of short term trades while managing risk.
-Profits on the short term when compounded results in big amounts in the long term.
+Trading is a long-term game of short-term trades while managing risk.
+Profits in the short term when compounded results in big amounts in the long term.

 In trading, losses are not just defined by losses incurred due to failed trades but also losing out on potential profits by not taking a trade that was a valid one according to one’s trading plan.

 Forex trading requires traders to show up consistently and trade the markets according to their plan.
-This is applied to both full time and part time traders.
-Traders should hold themselves responsible for not taking trades and must consider missed trades as loss incurred.
+This is applied to both full-time and part-time traders.
+Traders should hold themselves responsible for not taking trades and must consider missed trades as losses incurred.

-Yes, forex market can be traded part time.
-The only difference between full time trading and part time trading is the amount of time dedicated to it, rest stays the same.
-Hence, part time forex traders must have the right trading plan, the right mindset and the dedication that is required to keep them going in this not so easy business of forex trading.
+Yes, the forex market can be traded part-time.
+The only difference between full-time trading and part-time trading is the amount of time dedicated to it, the rest stays the same.
+Hence, part-time forex traders must have the right trading plan, the right mindset, and the dedication that is required to keep them going in this not-so-easy business of forex trading.